-Modesto Junior College East Campus: Morris Memorial 108 (209) 575-6037 West Campus: Yosemite Hall 114 (209) 575-6360
+East Campus: Morris Memorial 108 (209) 575-6037 West Campus: Yosemite Hall 114 (209) 575-6360

-The YCCD Benefits Office coordinates the employees' assistance program.
+The YCCD Benefits Office coordinates the employees' assistance program, which includes programs addressing controlled substances.

 Smoking on Campus

 In accordance with California law, smoking is not permitted on the colleges of the Yosemite Community College District inside of buildings or within 20 feet of a door or operable window.